RueLee/-TF2-Set-Countdown-Timer/README.md

 Access flag: g
 sm_setcountdown <#userid|name> [seconds]
-- Set a target to start a timer. sm_stoptimer
+- Set a target to start a timer. sm_stoptimer <#userid|name>
 - Stops the timer while a target is already declared.
 ```
-Note: If a player declared a countdown timer on someone, players will not call another one until the timer is finished or the player stopped the countdown.
+Note: After you call a countdown on someone, you cannot call again until your target has reached the end of the time.
+If you decide to stop the timer, type `sm_stoptimer <#userid|name>`.